casualGamer-dev/Nuon/src/lib/evloop/time_periodic.md

 ### Scheduling events ###

-The main way to schedule a not-too-frequent periodic event with respect to the Tor mainloop is via the mechanism in periodic.c.
+The main way to schedule a not-too-frequent periodic event with respect to the Nuon mainloop is via the mechanism in periodic.c.
 There's a big table of periodic_events in mainloop.c, each of which gets invoked on its own schedule.
 You should not expect more than about one second of accuracy with these timers.